dominioncfg/just-functional-read-the-docs/pages/library-components.md

 ## Operators

-Just like constants the library offers the posibility of customize the operators.
+Just like constants the library offers the possibility of customize the operators.

 ### Default Operators